corda/corda/docs/source/transaction-data-types.rst

 Transaction Types
 -----------------

-The core of a transaction (see :doc:`data-model` for detailed discussion of the transaction data model) without signatures or attachments is represented using the ``WireTransaction`` class, which once signed is encapsulated in the ``SignedTransaction`` class.
-For processing a transaction (i.e. to verify it) it is first converted to a ``LedgerTransaction``, which involves verifying the signatures and attaching them to the relevant command(s).
+The ``WireTransaction`` class contains the core of a transaction without signatures, and with references to attachments in place of the attachments themselves (see also :doc:`data-model`).
+Once signed these are encapsulated in the ``SignedTransaction`` class.
+For processing a transaction (i.e. to verify it) it is first converted to a ``LedgerTransaction``, which involves verifying the signatures and associating them to the relevant command(s), and resolving the attachment references to the attachments.
 Commands with valid signatures are encapsulated in the ``AuthenticatedObject`` type.

 Party and PublicKey
 -------------------